openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-graphics-display.md

   .height(50)
 ```

-The SVG image source specifies the local bitmap path via the `xmlns:xlink` attribute of the `<image>` tag.
-The local bitmap path is set to a relative path at the same level as the SVG image source:
+The SVG source specifies the local bitmap path via the `xmlns:xlink` attribute of the `<image>` tag.
+The local bitmap path is set as a relative path at the same level as the SVG source:

 ```cangjie
 <svg width="200" height="200">